Quia Sum, Cogito: Chapter 8

 It was my turn to mimic him and talk while I ate, “so why did you move away from the CapDems?
 Why don’t you work for the one here?”

-He choked a bit at the question.
-After swallowing he looked at me, “you really need to show me how you got rid of your profile history” and followed it with a knowing wink.
-“I’m here because the CapDems thought I had the disposition to be a good missionary.
-So I brought my family up here.” he aggressively stabbed his sausage and took another bite and there was an awkward silence.
+He chokes a bit at the question.
+After swallowing he looks at me and – more quietly – says, “you really need to show me how you got rid of your profile history” and follows it with a knowing wink.
+Reverting back to his regular bravado, “I’m here because the CapDems thought I had the disposition to be a good missionary.
+So I brought my family up here.” he aggressively stabs his sausage and takes another bite followed by awkward silence before asking in a defeated tone.
 “She’s gone… isn’t she?”

 “Who?
 Your wife?”
 As he nodded, I thought of Tess falling off the ladder and how close I came to being alone.
 “What happened to her?”